bub3nek/project_proofy/README.md

 ## Notes

 - `data/images.json` is the single source of truth for metadata in development.
 For production, migrate this logic to your preferred database while keeping the same API contracts.
+- Postgres mode is feature complete: set `PROOFY_USE_POSTGRES=true` plus `POSTGRES_URL` (or any of Vercel’s generated Postgres env vars) and deploy.
+The app will auto-migrate and future writes will bypass the JSON files.
+- Vercel Blob currently only allows `access: 'public'`.
+Private uploads are rejected with a helpful error so you never get a partially-configured blob.
 - Remote image hosts are whitelisted in `next.config.ts` (`unsplash` + `*.blob.vercel-storage.com`).
 Update that list if you add more providers.
 - Bulk uploads can include dozens of files; the queue enforces metadata completion before activating the upload button so you never end up with incomplete records.